 Use your keyword in headings

 It’s nice to use headings to break up your text as well.
 In fact, if you’re like me, that’s how you read most blog posts.
-Scan the headings and read what you find interesting.
+Scan the headings and then read what you find interesting.

 Your title should be in H1 so there’s no need to add anymore H1s in your post, so make all your other headings H2 and maybe some H3 if you need to differentiate between them.